Skip to content

 Teign valley rock spiders

 The upper Teign valley between Castle Drogo and Steps Bridge is a very important area for rare spiders.
-At least 127 species have been recorded, one of which is found nowhere else in Britain, and 17 of which are Nationally Scarce.
-The best areas are nine south-west to south-facing sunny slopes with broken shale and thin soils that are partly stabilised by lichens and moss.
+At least 127 species have been recorded here, including the Gorge Ground Spider (Civizelotes civicus) which is found nowhere else in Britain, and 17 species that are Nationally Scarce.
+The best areas are south-west to south-facing sunny slopes with broken shale and thin soils that are partly stabilised by lichens and moss.

 The gorge ground spider (Civizelotes civicus) has been identified as a Devon Special Species.